Practice Creates Proficiency

 Find Someone to Play With

-Practicing by yourself can grow stagnant after awhile.
+Practicing by yourself can grow stagnant after a while.
 Making practice a social exercise can help mix things up a bit!
 Occasionally playing a few pieces with friends, neighbors, or siblings can keep things interesting and help students learn from each other.

 Attend a Live Performance

-There are no shortage of music venues and performances scheduled throughout the summer season.
+There is no shortage of music venues and performances scheduled throughout the summer season.
 Each opportunity to watch a professional musician as they play helps students learn through observation.
 Arriving early offers students an excellent opportunity to see how musicians conduct themselves on stage.

 Things to look for while observing professional musicians include their warm-up process, warm-up song selection, level of focus, developed sense of confidence, where they’re looking, and their display of sensory perception (professional musicians are influenced by feel, touch, visual cues, and auditory stimuli).
 This level of focus and appearance of “acting like you’ve been there before” are intangible qualities that often take students some time to adopt, so it helps to provide them with exposure to these experiences early on.